 Graduation and certification

-When you successfully complete the Clinical Neurophysiology Technology Program, you receive a certificate of completion from Mayo School of Health Sciences and an Associate in Applied Science degree from Rochester Community and Technical College.
+When you successfully complete the Clinical Neurophysiology Technology Program, you receive a certificate of completion from Mayo Clinic School of Health Sciences and an Associate in Applied Science degree from Rochester Community and Technical College.
 Graduates are eligible to take professional certification examinations given by the:

 Students are required to take EEG examination Part 1 prior to graduation.